 Changes You Should Report

-You should report the changes below within 60 days from the date of the event.
+You should report the changes below within 60 days for Qualified Health Plans (30 days for Washington Apple Health) from the date of the event.

 - Someone in your household has an increase or decrease in monthly income by at least $150